knative/docs/docs/admin/serving/revision-gc.md

 # Revision Garbage Collection

 The `config-gc` ConfigMap contains settings that determine how to clean up in-active revisions.
 This ConfigMap is located in the `knative-serving` namespace.

-## Cluster wide configuration
+## Cluster-wide Configuration

 The following properties allow you to configure revision garbage collection: